Brave Words & Bloody Knuckles: 2006–present

 The 100th issue of the BW&BK was released in October 2006.
 Filled with personal reflections from Henderson and the rest of the magazine's staff, issue #100 also included a congratulatory autographs from some of well-known metal musicians (all autographs were requested in person by BW&BK staff members).
 In addition, issue #100 showcased a re-print of BW&BK #1, a nod to the magazine's roots.
 Issue #100's cover featured Motörhead frontman Lemmy cutting a BW&BK birthday cake.

 In conjunction with BW&BK #100, the magazine held a birthday party at Montreal's Les Foufounes Électriques concert venue/nightclub and also produced the fourth installment of its annual 6-Pack metal festival.

 Also in 2006, Voivod, Sepultura and Satyricon appeared on the covers, and Lamb of God and Trivium's faces closed out the year.

 2007 began with a piece on Heaven & Hell and commercial black metallists Dimmu Borgir gracing the cover of the magazine once again.

-The final print issue of the magazine was published in 2009, but the website BraveWords kept going.
+The final print issue of the magazine was published in January 2009, citing declining advertising revenues and its small readership, but the website BraveWords kept going.